Generative Adversarial Networks#

 First, let’s walk through the generator to go from a latent value to a fake image.
 The generator takes a latent input,

-• Our transpose convolution kernel has a size of 3, so we don’t see it translate, resulting in simplified book keeping!
+our transpose convolution kernel has a size of 3, the same size as our output, so we don’t see it translate it, resulting in greatly simplified book keeping!

 Each output is computed by applying a linear transformation followed by a sigmoid activation, \(\sigma\),